shallinan1/CSE490_Final_Project/README.md

 ### Word Level Experiment Results with Full Sequence Padding
 ![bsize_nodes](https://user-images.githubusercontent.com/47925992/102675466-5688ea00-414e-11eb-8aab-282f2d900b5c.png)
 For our word sequence experiments, we first looked at the effects of batch size on our data, as we also varied number of nodes in our single LSTM.
+For all experiments including this one, we used 10 epochs.
 Batch size did seem to change the accuracy of the model but oddly, a batch size of 16 performed well but a batch size of 64 performed arguably just as well, just with a higher variance.
 We used a batch size of 16 for the rest of our experiments.
 Note our max accuracy was about 0.36 here with 5 LSTM nodes.
+F

 ![bsize_nodes_bidirectional](https://user-images.githubusercontent.com/47925992/102675471-57218080-414e-11eb-979c-339346806614.png)
 We repeated the above experiment but with a bidrectional LSTM.
 Differences across batch size were pretty negligible.
 Here our max accuracy was a batch size of 8, 35 nodes in our LSTM, and an accuracy of 0.37.
 We note the batch size seems to have a medium point where the variance explodes then gets smaller on both ends of the middle.
 Overall, even with these results we used 16 as our batch size for our experiments.